PerchCMS/perch-vagrant/README.md

 Uses hiera for the configuration so you just need to edit the Vagrantfile to get it running and then set up your sites in heira.
 No Puppet knowledge needed.

-I built this on a Mac, it uses nfs which gets ignored on Windows.
-If you are running Vagrant on Windows, it blows up and you know why, send a pull request!
-Ideally I'll make that a setting but this is very much "works on my machine" at present!
+I built this on a Mac, there are people using this on Windows successfully but if you know of any issues let me know so I can fix them.

 I'm using a Debian base box, the Puppet manifests are currently Debian only.
+I'm keeping this on Wheezy (old Stable) as by default that includes PHP 5.4, I'm using the dotdeb packages for newer PHPs.
+That is deliberate as so many Perch customers are stuck with old hosting with old PHP.

 ## To run this